jdrouet/any-storage/readme.md

 ## ✨ Features

 - **Unified `Store` Trait**: A common trait for file and directory access across storage backends.
-- **Streaming Reads**: All file reads are implemented using `tokio::io::AsyncRead` for efficient streaming.
+- **Streaming Reads and Writes**: All file reads and writes are implemented using `tokio::io::AsyncRead` and `tokio::io::AsyncWrite` for efficient streaming.
 - **Range Requests**: HTTP and pCloud support partial reads using byte-range headers.
 - **Metadata Support**: Each backend provides basic file metadata such as size, creation, and modification time.
 - **Pluggable Backends**: Easily extendable to support additional services like S3, FTP, or Dropbox.